tsmtzs/humanSoundSculpture/PREPARATION-SOFTWARE.md

 # Preparing a performance
 *Human Sound Sculpture* depends on a local WIFI TLS network.
-Performers use their smartphone to connect to this and visit the website of the piece.
+Performers connect with their smartphone and visit the website of the piece.
 A dedicated computer assigns IP addresses to clients, runs the web server and generates note events.
-All software configuration of this work should be done on this computer.
+All software configuration should be done on this computer.
 We have used the `Raspberry Pi model B+` single board computer with `Raspberry Pi OS Lite` operating system.
 In the following sections all commands assume the `Raspberry Pi OS`.